Probate Q&A Series

 • Administration-first priority: Estate administration expenses (for example, court costs and other necessary costs to administer the estate) are paid before other debts.

-• Statutory order of payment: Claims and taxes must be paid by class, including certain funeral and burial-related expenses, then federal and state taxes, before general creditors and before inheritance distributions.
+• Statutory order of payment: Claims and taxes must be paid by class, including the year’s allowance, certain funeral expenses, debts and taxes with preference under federal law, reasonable medical and hospital expenses of the last illness not exceeding 12 months, and State and local taxes, before general creditors and before inheritance distributions.

 • Pro rata treatment within each class: If there is not enough money to pay every claim in a class, the estate generally pays that class proportionally and does not “pick favorites” within the same class.